-1.1 Music for Elementary Teachers is a study of basic skills for teaching music in the elementary grades through activities in singing, listening, playing and moving to music.
-The course stresses understanding music fundamentals and using the piano and
+IAI: None 1.1 Music for Elementary Teachers is a study of basic skills for teaching music in the elementary grades through activities in singing, listening, playing and moving to music.
+The course stresses understanding music fundamentals and using the piano and other basic instruments.

-Introduction to Non-Western Music
+MUS 106 -Introduction to Non-Western Music

-Introduction to Non-Western Music is a survey of music from Asia, the Middle East, Africa, South America, the Caribbean and Central America.
+IAI: F1 903N Introduction to Non-Western Music is a survey of music from Asia, the Middle East, Africa, South America, the Caribbean and Central America.
 Emphasis will be placed on exploring the cultural, social, religious and historical backgrounds that shaped the music of these regions.
 Musical instruments from these areas will also be examined.
 This is a non-technical course for students who are not concentrating in music.
-Prerequisite: None Credit: 3 semester hours